DrummerViking/tools/Get-QuarantineReport/readme.md

 It will generate the report file and save it to "C:\Temp\Quarantine Report.html".
 Later will send the report by email to the tenant's Global Admin group.

+<b>### PARAMETER GroupAddress</b>
+Group Alias you want to get the list of members of

+### PARAMETER Recipients
+comma separated list of recipients to which the report should be sent to.

+### PARAMETER OrgAdmins
+This is a switch Parameter.
+Using it, will send the report to every Global Admin in the tenant.
+Can be combined together with "recipients" parameter.

+### PARAMETER EmailtoGroupMembers
+This is a switch Parameter.
+Using it, will send the report to the group you are collecting the report for.

+### PARAMETER ReportFilePath
+Path where the HTML report will be saved.
+By default will be in the user's desktop named "Quarantine report.html".

 ## Version History:
 ### 1.27 - 02/09/2022
  - Updated script to Github repository.